-If a student chooses to provide written consent for disclosure of information they may do so be submitting a conduct records release form to the office of student conduct, rights, and responsibilities.
-FERPA does permit disclosure of the final results of a conduct meeting and/or hearing to the victim or to the reported victim’s next of kin, when appropriate, of any crime of violence or non-forcible sex offense regardless of whether the institution concluded a violation was committed.
-An institution may also disclose to anyone—not just the victim—the final results of a conduct hearing if it determines that a student is an alleged perpetrator of a crime of violence or non-forcible sex offense, and with respect to the allegation made against them, the student has committed a violation of the institution’s rules or policies.
+If a student chooses to provide written consent for disclosure of information they may do so be submitting an email requesting to do so to the the Dean of Students Office at email@example.com.
+FERPA does permit disclosure of the final results of a community standards meeting and/or hearing to the victim or to the reported victim’s next of kin, when appropriate, of any crime of violence or non-forcible sex offense regardless of whether the institution concluded a violation was committed.
+An institution may also disclose to anyone—not just the victim—the final results of a community standards meeting and/or hearing if it determines that a student is an alleged perpetrator of a crime of violence or non-forcible sex offense, and with respect to the allegation made against them, the student has committed a violation of the institution’s rules or policies.
 Under the Student Right-to-Know and Campus Security Act, the College is required to disclose the results of a conduct or hearing to the victim, when the proceedings involve a sex offense.

-Members of the Community Review Board are not to discuss cases outside of the conduct hearing process.
-Information submitted in Community Review Board Hearings or Conduct Meetings will be maintained in private files (as part of a student’s education records) by the Office of Student Conduct, Rights, and Responsibilities under the direction of the Dean of Students Office for a period of seven years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.
+Members of the community standards review board are not to discuss situations or matters outside of a hearing.
+Information submitted in hearings will be maintained in private files (as part of a student’s education records) by the dean of students office for a period of seven (7) years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.